Year 1 2022 - 2023

 In Year 1, the children will bring home books related to our Read, Write Inc. programme.
 These books need to be returned on the following Monday so new ones can be issued.
 Please return them in the Read, Write Inc. folder provided.

-The children can also choose books for enjoyment from our story baskets on Mondays and Fridays.
+The children can also choose books for enjoyment from the library on Mondays.
 These books are designed to be shared with an adult.

 Are you ready for some extra home learning?